 We know: this is a complicated country... ;-)

 .:.
-CiaoMilano was conceived and is edited by KIWI, Milano.
-It is licensed under a Creative Commons Attribution-Share Alike 2.5 Italy License.
+CiaoMilano was conceived and is edited by KIWI Milano within a Foundation 6 framework.
+It's released under a Creative Commons Attribution-Share Alike 2.5 Italy License.

 .:.
 Icons by

 .:. copyright © 1997-2021 Roberto Peretta, Milano; copyright © 1997-2006 Monica Levy, Roberto Peretta, Milano